 Who’s At Risk?

 DIY home renovators and custodians can also be at risk.
+Research suggests that over 60% of DIY renovators working on older homes have likely been exposed to asbestos fibers.
 People working, going to school, and living where floors are being removed or damaged can also be at risk.

 People at Higher Risk of Asbestos Exposure